I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 For many hiking enthusiasts, February is the best month to hike Kilimanjaro for a number of reasons.

-The weather conditions on the higher altitudes and especially on the snow-capped summit, are however, mostly sub-arctic throughout the year.
+The weather at higher altitudes, and especially on the snow-capped summit, is mostly cold throughout the year, with sub-zero temperatures being common.

 Zanzibar in February